Are GMOs Causing a Decline in Bees?

 There is no evidence that GMOs have caused the decline in bees or other pollinators.

-The sudden and widespread disappearances of adult honey bees from hives, termed Colony Collapse Disorder (CCD), became a national concern almost 10 years ago.
+The sudden and widespread disappearances of adult honey bees from hives, termed Colony Collapse Disorder (CCD), became a national concern more than 10 years ago.
 Claims circulated that certain GMO crops harm bees.
 These assertions have been refuted by the mainstream scientific community.

 According to the U.S. Department of Agriculture, CCD is a "syndrome defined as a dead colony with no adult bees or dead bee bodies but with a live queen and usually honey and immature bees still present."
 Since the Colony Collapse Disorder crisis in 2006, a lot of attention has been focused on bee health, especially on honey bee health.
 The scientific community agrees that CCD is a complicated issue, with no single cause.
 A variety of factors contribute to CCD, including parasites like Varroa mites, and lack of adequate nutrition.